jerbzz/pi-eco-indicator/README.md

 # How to use this code

 This code runs unprivileged - no sudo required.
-It will drop a SQLite database file in there when it runs.
+It will drop a SQLite database file in its own directory when it runs.

 (https://en.wikipedia.org/wiki/Distribution_network_operator):
 A = East England